SUNDAY 14TH - TUESDAY 16TH JULY 2019

 The Manchester Cancer Research Centre (MCRC) and the Experimental Cancer Medicine Centres (ECMC) network will be hosting a three-day conference on Phase I, at Hilton Deansgate, in Manchester city centre.

-Our keynote speakers include Lillian Siu (Princess Margaret Hospital, Toronto) and Skip Burris (Sarah Cannon Research Institute, Nashville) along with more to be confirmed.
+Our keynote speakers include Professor Lillian Siu (Princess Margaret Hospital, Toronto) and Skip Burris (Sarah Cannon Research Institute, Nashville).

 We would like to thank our sponsors: